Plug-in electric vehicles in Europe: EU average fleet emissions

 The 2019 Regulation also introduced an incentive mechanism or credit system from 2025 onwards for zero- and low-emission vehicles (ZLEVs).
 A ZLEV is defined as a passenger car or a commercial van with CO_{2} emissions between 0 and 50 g/km.
 The regulation set ZLEV sales targets of 15% for 2025 and 35% for 2030, and manufacturers have some flexibility in how they achieve those targets.
 Carmakers that outperform the ZLEV sales targets will be rewarded with higher CO_{2} emission targets, but the target relaxation is capped at a maximum 5% to safeguard the integrity of the regulation.

 Since 2018, European carmakers have been fully embracing electrification of their car models to further reduce CO_{2} emissions, and comply with the targets established by the EU.
 The EU regulations have resulted in a significant growth of sales of plug-in electric cars since 2019.

-In 2020, despite of a strong decline of overall car sales in all countries as a result of the COVID-19 pandemic, the plug-in car segment has increased significantly its market share.
+In 2020, despite a strong decline of overall car sales in all countries as a result of the COVID-19 pandemic, the plug-in car segment has increased significantly its market share.
 According to the European Automobile Manufacturers Association (ACEA), during the first quarter of 2020, and due to the COVID‐19 outbreak, the market share of new passenger plug-in electric cars in the 27 EU countries was 6.8%, up from 2.5% in the same period in 2018.
 In April 2020 the European plug-in market share rose to 11%.